calnix/DualVeTokenSystem/documents/esMoca.md

 - Basically treat esMOCA as MOCA and apply the same veMOCA formula to determine the amount of veMOCA receivable.
 - However, cannot backdoor esMoca redemption options by locking esMOCA and hoping to get MOCA, through veMOCA.

+## Only Treasury can convert esMoca to Moca

+- treaasury fn to convert

+## Auto-compounding